Alistair McGowan: Career

-McGowan found work as a comedian, and performed some of the voices for the ITV television series Spitting Image.
-His sporting impressions were showcased on the BBC 2 football magazine programme Sick as a Parrot.
-He was part of the ensemble cast of Doon MacKichan's comedy series Doon Your Way on BBC Radio 4 in 1996.
-He also appeared as the recycling man in the BBC show Think about Science.
+McGowan's television career began when he performed some of the voices for the ITV television series Spitting Image.
 Later he took over from Stephen Tompkinson playing Spock in the Tim Firth comedy drama, Preston Front.
-In his early career, McGowan had minor roles in shows such as Children's Ward, and in the pilot episode of Jonathan Creek.
-He also was a series regular in the first season of Dead Ringers.

-McGowan also appeared in the Scottish football sketch show Only an Excuse? from 1996 to 1998.
-He also hosted and starred in a sporting impressions show on BBC Radio 5 Live called The Game's Up in the late 1990s.

-In 1998, McGowan provided all of the voice characterisation in the 1998 revival of James the Cat for Channel 5 and later in the 2000s, McGowan went on to provide guest voices for Yoko!
-Jakamoko!
-Toto! and Planet Sketch both for CITV (Yoko!
-Jakamoko!
-Toto! later went onto air on both the BBC and CBeebies in 2008).

-From 2 June to 7 July 2012, McGowan has hosted and written the ITV comedy series, You Cannot Be Serious!
-Impressions include England manager Roy Hodgson, Eurovision duo Jedward, and TV personality Louie Spence.
+From 2 June to 7 July 2012, McGowan hosted and wrote for the ITV1 comedy series, You Cannot Be Serious!, Impressions include England manager Roy Hodgson, television presenter Harry Hill, Eurovision duo Jedward, and footballer David Beckham.

 McGowan is patron of the Ludlow Fringe Festival, where he first performed live in 2013.
 At the town's St Laurence's Church during the 2021 festival, he performed The Piano Show combining classical pieces played on a Steinway Grand Piano with stand-up comedy and impressions.

 The Big Impression

 McGowan starred in the TV show The Big Impression, formerly Alistair McGowan's Big Impression, with Ronni Ancona.
 His celebrity impressions include David Beckham, Sven-Göran Eriksson, Gary Lineker, Nicky Campbell, Richard Madeley, Tony Blair, Prince Charles, Robert Kilroy-Silk, Laurence Llewelyn-Bowen, Angus Deayton, Terry Wogan and the fictional characters Ross Geller (from Friends) and Dot Cotton (from EastEnders).
 McGowan and Ancona impersonated Posh and Becks, with McGowan as David Beckham and Ancona in the role of Victoria Beckham.